fuseio/FIPs/FIPS/fip-8.md

 ## Block reward function

 ### Why is a new block reward function required?

 By [Aura consensus](https://openethereum.github.io/wiki/Aura) which we are using, all validators get to validate the same amount of blocks, and receive the same block reward.
 So all validators, without considering their stake expected to receive the same rewards.
 The block reward function is needed to take validator’s stake into account, so the validators would lower the number of the nodes they are running.

 Another important property of Aura consensus, is that the time is partitioned into time slots that are divided between the validators, when each validator is allowed to validate only his time slots.

+### What happens when the validator misses blocks?

+When the validator misses his time slot to validate the block, no block is generated and hence no block reward is sent.
+Then the new time slots starts and the next validator is allowed to create his block in the new time slot.
+Meaning that, missing blocks not affect the reward of other validators, and reducing the inflation because less block rewards are generated.

+### Block reward formula
 The new block reward formula should have the following properties:

 1. Do not change the inflation of the token over time.